Glyphoderma

-Glyphoderma is an extinct genus of placodont reptile from the Middle Triassic of China.
+Glyphoderma is an extinct genus of placodont reptile from the Middle Triassic of China with two known species, G. kangi and G. robusta.
 It differs from its relative Psephochelys in having three, rather than one, fused osteoderms on the posterior skull surface, and has an earlier temporal range, from the Ladinian epoch rather than the Late Triassic.
 Otherwise, it is similar in most respects to the other plachochelyids found in China.
 The name comes from the Greek 'γλυφος', 'sculpture' and 'δερμα', 'skin' referring to its unique carapace structure.
 The specific name honours a Mr. Kang Ximin.

+Discovery and naming

-The holotype, an almost complete skeleton, was found in 2008 in Fuyuan, Yunnan Province of central China in the Zhuganpo Formation.
+The holotype of G. kangi, an almost complete skeleton, was found in 2008 in Fuyuan, Yunnan Province of central China in the Zhuganpo Formation.
 It is preserved in a thick block of limestone, and so the ventral side is not well known.
 The total length is 873 mm.

+Su et al. (2025) described two new specimens of Glyphoderma kangi, providing new information on the anatomy of the studied placodont.

 Features

 Skull

 Glyphodermas skull is the shape of an isosceles triangle, with a long narrow rostrum.
 The skull is 110.6 mm long and 83.7 mm wide.
 There are three large osteoderms fused to the temporal arch on each side of the skull, which protrude backwards.
 The suture between the maxilla and the jugal is underneath the posterior part of the orbit.
 The premaxilla has a smaller posterior process than in Placochelys, only reaching the naris while that of Placochelys reaches the orbit.
 Most of the other cranial bones are entirely fused, giving Glyphoderma a very strong skull.
 The temporal fenestrae are about twice as large as the orbits, at 37.3 mm long rather than 25.9 mm.
 There are two blunt teeth in the posterior part of the lower jaw, but most of the dentary lacks teeth entirely as in the other placochelyids.